Associate Degree Nursing-Admissions-Packet

 All applicants are encouraged to apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA.ed.gov).
-For information about financial aid, contact the Office of Scholarships and Financial Aid online, by email at email@example.com or by calling (828) 327-7000, ext.
+For information about financial aid, contact the Office of Scholarships and Financial Aid online, by email at firstname.lastname@example.org or by calling at 828-327-7000, ext.
 4860.

 Do I need a computer?

-- Clinical facilities will require students to undergo criminal background checks and drug testing.
+- Clinical facilities require students to undergo criminal background checks, drug testing and have certain immunizations/vaccines.

 - The student will be required to pay fees associated with these screenings.